Item #1115 The Watch. Carlo Levi.

 8vo. [xvi], 442 pp. Publisher's black cloth boards, green cloth spine, label in black and gold on spine.
 Dust jacket fragile, chips to head and tail of spine, some tears; secured by mylar wrapper.

-Carlo Levi (1902-1975), the award winning author of Christ Stopped in Eboli (which recounted his time as a prisoner of government) was a editor, newspaper man, journalists and artist whose career was dedicated to the eradication of fascism in Italy and the establishment of a balanced, reform minded government.
+Carlo Levi (1902-1975), the award winning author of Christ Stopped at Eboli (which recounted his time as a political prisoner of government) was an editor, newspaper man, journalist, and artist whose career was dedicated to the eradication of fascism in Italy and the establishment of a balanced, reform minded government.
 In 1963 he became a member of the Italian Senate, a post he filled until 1972.

 Price: $15.00